james-y-yoon/satellite-remote-sensing/README.md

 ### What scripts are available?
 Currently, there are scripts for:

-- TROPOMI: Methane, Water/HDO, Sulfur Dioxide, Formaldehyde, and Nitrogen Dioxide
+- **TROPOMI**: Methane, Water/HDO, Sulfur Dioxide, Formaldehyde, and Nitrogen Dioxide
-- Vegetation Indices: Work-in-progress, but will have SIF, SIF (downscaled), and VIIRS NDVI/NIR.
+- **Vegetation Indices**: Work-in-progress, but will have SIF, SIF (downscaled), and VIIRS NDVI/NIR.
 Maybe CCI?
-- N/A: MOPITT, maybe OMI, maybe GEMS, maybe MODIS Ocean Color?
+- **Other**: MOPITT, maybe OMI, maybe GEMS, maybe MODIS Ocean Color?

 ---